ionic-team/ionic-framework/BREAKING.md

 <h4 id="version-7x-angular">Angular</h4>

+- Angular v14 is now required to use `@ionic/angular` and `@ionic/angular-server`.
+Upgrade your project to Angular v14 by following the [Angular v14 update guide](https://update.angular.io/?l=3&v=13.0-14.0).

 - `null` values on form components will no longer be converted to the empty string (`''`) or `false`.
 This impacts `ion-checkbox`, `ion-datetime`, `ion-input`, `ion-radio`, `ion-radio-group`, `ion-range`, `ion-searchbar`, `ion-segment`, `ion-select`, `ion-textarea`, and `ion-toggle`.

+- The dev-preview `environmentInjector` property has been removed from `ion-tabs` and `ion-router-outlet`.
+Standalone component routing is now available without additional custom configuration.
+Remove the `environmentInjector` property from your `ion-tabs` and `ion-router-outlet` components.

 <h4 id="version-7x-react">React</h4>